muratk3n/thirdwave/en/tweets/2019/week24.md

 LA feels like a "village"; I hate the place already.

+Village is an agrarian concept, closely knit gathering, which basically means everyone's finger is up someone else's ass.
+Jesus, his teaching, is left, against the "village" and Rome.

+Gov (left) help to people will decrease connections, will make us more human, that is a spread out populace with intermitten connectivity.
+People who like to have sex with goat and sheep can still do that of course, but I am thinking they will be in the minority, as the culture is repugnant and revolting.
+Catholicism, Ottoman Caliphate as cultures are all extensions of this which need to be culturally cleansed.

 @hexsteph

 "Being in LA is like having to completely relearn basic social interaction.
 Australians are known for being laid back but I would say we are also quite reserved.
 I can't handle so many conversations with strangers.
 In the lift, in a queue, in a shop - people just keen to chat 24/7